-Student — May I ask a question, Professor?
-For a long time I have wanted definite information on this: when one looks into the atmosphere, not to look through it, but into it, one sees a number of what appear to be entities moving about apparently with a turning movement.
+Student — For a long time I have wanted definite information on this: when one looks into the atmosphere, not to look through it, but into it, one sees a number of what appear to be entities moving about apparently with a turning movement.
 Sometimes they are bright, and in stormy weather they appear dark and very much agitated.
 Are they elementals?

 G. de P. — Do you mean the dancing motes?